Yukon Explorations

 Price includes:

-• Flight from Calgary to Whitehorse (price does not include flight or transportation to Calgary)
+• Flight from Calgary to Whitehorse (price does not include flight or transportation to and from Calgary; participants are responsible for making their own travel arrangements to and from Calgary)

 • All meals, accommodation, ground transportation